bjdhafssa/MTS-Clustering-and-Averaging/Clustering/README.md

 Aeon: Features TimeSeriesKMedoids clustering and supports distance metrics like Shape-DTW and MSM, which are not available in Tslearn.
 Tslearn: Offers KShape clustering and supports Soft-DTW, a distance metric not found in Aeon.
+Unique Contribution: We also integrated two new kernel-based methods, kmedoids-kdtw and kmeans-teka.
+This combination was not supported in any existing library, making this its [first implementation](https://github.com/pfmarteau/KMeans_TEKA).

 ### Example Usage :